SunlayGGX/Storm/README.md

   * "Drag" : refers to the drag force.
   * "Bernouilli" / "DynamicQ" / "DynamicPressure" : refer to the dynamic pressure force.
   * "NoStick" : refers to the no stick constraint penalty force.
+  * "Coenda" : refers to the coenda penalty force.

 #### - TimeManager (timeMgr)